 In 1995 the Company instituted the EVA Plan, a new formula-based cash bonus plan for executives that is based on the concept of Economic Value Added ("EVA").
 In basic terms, EVA is after-tax operating profit less the annual total cost of capital.
 Under the EVA Plan, the size of bonuses varies directly with the amount by which after-tax operating profit exceeds the cost of capital.
-Thus, the EVA Plan rewards executives who increase shareholder value by most effectively deploying the capital contributed by the shareholders.
-The EVA Plan places bonuses "at risk" in that if the Company fails to achieve the target EVA, the bonuses earned can be reduced or even be negative, resulting in a reduction of future years' bonuses.
+Thus, the EVA Plan rewards executives who create shareholder wealth by most effectively deploying the capital contributed by the shareholders.
+The EVA Plan places bonuses "at risk" in that if the Company fails to achieve a positive EVA, no bonuses are earned.
 The Committee determines the participants and sets the target bonus levels prior to the beginning of the year.
 As to the executive officers, the Committee's intent is to set target bonuses within the broad middle range of Peer Group companies.